MycroftAI/docker-mycroft/README.md

 docker exec -it container_name /bin/bash
 ```

-You can exit this container safely and leave it running by hitting cntrl + p + q
+You can exit this container safely and leave it running by hitting cntrl + p + q, otherwise you can just hit cntrl+c to exit the cli and it will exit the container.
+If you exit with cntrl + p + q it will leave the session open and running, still seeing issues attaching to sessions with previously running cli sessions though, so be advised.

 You can get the container name via: